Tampere/effica-trevaka-parser/README.md

        - default value can be changed in application configuration (`defaultPartitionBufferSize`)
        - in actuality the number of lines used is most likely smaller (divisible by the element line length)

-## Copying daycare and unit manager information from eVaka
+## Copying daycare information from eVaka

-Depending on the migration structure, it may be required to use daycare and unit manager information prepared in eVaka for transforming related data.
+Depending on the migration structure, it may be required to use daycare information prepared in eVaka for transforming related data.
 A simple endpoint was created to facilitate this during migration.
-This operation is not immediately testable with the accompanying DB container and requires target eVaka DB to actually have daycare and unit manager data.
-If using eVaka units in the migration, this step replaces daycare and unit manager CSV-import.
+This operation is not immediately testable with the accompanying DB container and requires target eVaka DB to actually have daycare data.
+If using eVaka units in the migration, this step replaces daycare CSV-import.

-1. Configure migration tool to connect to an eVaka DB with existing daycare and unit manager data as well as a migration schema
+1. Configure migration tool to connect to an eVaka DB with existing daycare data as well as a migration schema
 2. Start the application with `npm start`
 3. Send an HTTP GET request to `http://localhost:3000/copy/um-and-daycare`
    - no query parameters are required